plexoio/morada/README.md

 #### Header
 At the header, we have located the branding logo on the left side of the screen following the current convention.
 At the same time, it is clickable and will take you back to the homepage when clicked from a different page, and a refreshing button when located on the index.htm.
 In the center, we find our navbar, easy to find, not overloaded, and practical.
 It also includes a very important future feature: Metamask login.

+`Border-bottom` on hover has been added to improve interaction, and once a link is accessed, an active `class` will be applied to display a fixed border-bottom on that clicked link, indicating to users where they currently are.

 It uses a background of the project's primary color and hover properties and values have been applied on each anchor element, including the Metamask login.
 They can all be considered CTA buttons as well.

 ![header](https://github.com/plexoio/morada/blob/main/documentation/assets/img/header.png)